Review topics and main data items

 - A new self-evaluative question seeking to measure outcomes from the graduate’s viewpoint and according to their own success criteria.

 We also sought alternative proposals.
 We published our reflections on the responses to this question in the synthesis of responses to the first consultation which demonstrated substantial support in principle, but fragmented views on how to proceed.
-As with other national surveys (e.g. the Labour Force Survey and Annual Population Survey), it is timely to consider adding wellbeing-related questions to Graduate Outcomes, to support policymaking and decision-making that take wellbeing into account.
+As with other national surveys (e.g. the Labour Force Survey and Annual Population Survey), it was considered timely to consider adding wellbeing-related questions to Graduate Outcomes, to support policymaking and decision-making that take wellbeing into account.

 The model we developed synthesised a great number of interweaving viewpoints to realise a data source that would use data from a number of sources, including a centralised census survey, LEO data and HESA’s Student record, as well as the possibility of using other sources if appropriate.
 We also reflected extensively on the literature published as a result of the ONS’ project to develop measures of subjective wellbeing1.